tcweiss/Advanced-Pro/README.md

                    "rvest"))
 ```

 If everything worked, clone this repo and save it on your machine.
 Make sure to set your working directory to the 'investing_at_hsg' folder and open the 'app.R' file.
 Click the 'Run App' button in RStudio and the app should appear on you machine.
-NOTE: You may have to create an account on Rstudio Connect.
+Note that you may have to create an account on Rstudio Connect.

 <br><br>
 <a name="feat"></a>